pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

 Now, if you click the green flag, you should see the player’s bowl appear in the middle of the stage.
 Test that now!

+### Test it!

+{{< learner-task >}}

+Try your game.
+What’s wrong?

+{{< learner-task-help >}}

+The bowl is huge!

+{{< /learner-task >}}

-### TODO: Set size!
+### Set the Bowl’s size

-## Start the bowl in the right place

-The player needs to be able to move the bowl.
-We’ll let them do this with the keyboard, using the `a` and `d` keys.
+When the game first starts, the Bowl needs to run some code which sets its size to something more sensible.
 We do this, like in Scratch, by adding a script to our Sprite.
 The difference is that in Pytch, we’ll type Python code into the script, instead of clicking blocks together like we would do in Scratch.

-We’ll start off by making a script which moves the bowl to a sensible place at the bottom of the stage when the game starts.

 {{< learner-task >}}